-ELA 200 is usually offered to high school students in grade 9.
+ELA 9 is usually offered to high school students in grade 9.
 In this course, students hone their academic writing skills and gain skills in developing analytical and evaluative thinking.
 In particular, students practice responding to literature through the development of comparative, persuasive, and expository essay writing.
 Students apply knowledge of figurative language to analyze author purpose, theme, and plot.
-Students are also expected to write a short story and poems.
-Students review basic parts of speech and writing mechanics while moving into more complex verb forms, parallel structure, sentence revision, and clauses and phrases.
-Students study classical literature across the genres of poetry, short story, play, and novel.
-They also read and evaluate non-fiction texts.
+Students are also expected to write informational and narrative essays.
+Students in this course participate in a systematic program of direct vocabulary study.
+Selections of literature range across a wide range of genres, from poetry and novels to news writing and nonfiction.

-The ELA 300 course is generally for high school students in grade 10.
-In this course, the student focuses on effective expression through the study of classic world literature.
+The ELA 10 course is generally for high school students in grade 10.
+In this course, the student focuses on effective expression through the study of classical world literature as well as literary nonfiction, along with other selections.
 The student will gain the confidence, know-how, and ability to prepare and deliver an effective message in a variety of ways for different audiences.
-Students learn how to conduct an interview, use visual aids during a speech, and give a speech on an academic topic.
-Emphasis is also placed on refining listening comprehension, reading comprehension, and writing skills.
+Students learn how to write persuasively as well as present their ideas orally and make use of visual aids.
+Emphasis is also placed on the close-reading skills necessary for college readiness.

-ELA 400 is geared toward high school students in the 11th grade.
+ELA 11 is geared toward high school students in the 11th grade.
 The course focuses on literary appreciation and the expository essay.
-Representative American literary and nonfiction works will be selected with a focus on the classics and writings on noteworthy historical figures and events.
-The course includes an introduction to poetry with a survey of various styles and approaches em-ployed by poets.
-In this course, students continue to refine their reading comprehension, gram-mar, vocabulary, and writing skills.
+Representative canonical works, such as Homer, will be selected with a focus on classical themes and concerns.
+The course includes an introduction to poetry with a survey of various styles and approaches employed by poets.
+In this course, students continue to refine their reading comprehension, grammar, vocabulary, and writing skills.
+Students continue to develop speaking skills through making oral presentations.
 Emphasis is placed on addressing any bad habits they may have developed in their writing so that they may build control and mastery of the language and express themselves with sophistication.
 This course also prepares students to take the SAT.

-ELA 500 is geared toward high school students in the 12th grade.
-Students will study major works of British literature from the Middle Ages to the Modern era.
-With an emphasis on Shakespeare, classic essays, and lyric poetry, students will read selections in different genres and apply a variety of reading strategies, particularly literary comprehension, appropriate for reading each selection.
+ELA 12 is geared toward high school students in the 12th grade.
+Students will study major works of literature from the British tradition, including typically Austen and Shakespeare.
+Emphasis is placed on classic essays and lyric poetry, along with developing the habits of life-long readers.
+Students will read selections in different genres and apply a variety of reading strategies, particularly literary comprehension, appropriate for reading each selection.
 Students will analyze literary elements, use a variety of strategies to build vocabulary, learn elements of grammar, usage, and style, and use recursive writing processes to write in a variety of forms.
-ELA 500 also prepares students for the SAT Subject test in Literature.